SeroviICAI/Movie_Recommender/README.md

 With the config command you can alter the amount of films/series to be recommended.

+### Dockerfile:
+Make sure, when running on dockerfile, go on terminal mode, in order to play with its functions.

 ### Some issues found:
 1. The autocomplete function for movie titles does not work perfect.
 2. The recommender is yet not very customable.